Optimal Age over Erasure Channels: Optimal Age with Different Source Channel alphabets

 \subsubsection{The Distribution of $B$}

-Fig.~\ref{fig:fig_ch8_diif_alph_codeword_dim} shows the Markov chain that represents the dimension, at the receiver, of the codeword relative to a certain update.
+Fig.~\ref{fig:fig_ch8_diif_alph_codeword_dim} shows the Markov chain that represents the dimension, at the {(virtual)} receiver, of the codeword relative to a certain update.

 The monitor receives the first coded symbol of a new codeword with probability $p_0=\bar{\epsilon}=1-\epsilon$ and hence the dimension of this codeword at the receiver jumps to $1$.
-If the first coded symbol is erased then the dimension of the codeword stays at $0$.
-If the monitor has already received $s$ linearly independent coded symbols, then it will receive the $s+1^{th}$ linearly independent coded symbol if: $(i)$ The next transmitted coded symbol is not erased, and, $(ii)$ the next transmitted coded symbol is linearly independent of all previously received symbols.
-Event $(i)$ occurs with probability $\bar{\epsilon}=1-\epsilon$ and event $(ii)$ happens with probability $\frac{q^s(q^{k-s}-1)}{q^k-1}$.
+If the first coded symbol is erased then the dimension of the codeword remains at $0$.
+If the monitor has already received $s$ linearly independent coded symbols, then it will receive the $(s+1)^{th}$ linearly independent coded symbol if: \begin{itemize} \item[(i)] the next transmitted coded symbol is not erased, and, \item[(ii)] the next transmitted coded symbol is linearly independent of all previously received symbols. \end{itemize} Event $(i)$ occurs with probability $\bar{\epsilon}=1-\epsilon$.
+For event $(ii)$, notice that the symbols that are linearly dependent with the received symbols form a subspace of dimension\footnote{Recall that $s$ linearly independent coded symbols have been received.} $s$, hence there are $q^s$ such symbols.
+Therefore, the number of nonzero symbols that are linearly dependent with the received symbols is $q^s -1$.
+Now since coded symbols are generated uniformly at random from the set of nonzero symbols, we can see that event $(ii)$ happens with probability $\frac{q^k-1 - (q^s - 1)}{q^k-1}=\frac{q^s(q^{k-s}-1)}{q^k-1}$.
 Hence, for a given message, the dimension of its codeword at the receiver jumps from $s$ to $s+1$ with probability

 where $0\leq s\leq k-1$.
-If the next transmitted coded symbol is erased or linearly dependent on the previously received coded symbols, then the dimension of the codeword at the monitor stays $s$.
-As discussed before, once the monitor receives $k$ linearly independent coded symbols, the dimension of the codeword stays at $k$ and all subsequent coded symbols are linearly dependent on the previously non-erased coded symbols.
+If the next transmitted coded symbol is erased or linearly dependent on the previously received coded symbols, then the dimension of the codeword at the monitor remains at $s$.
+As previously discussed, once the monitor receives $k$ linearly independent coded symbols, the dimension of the codeword remains at $k$ and all subsequent coded symbols are linearly dependent on the previously non-erased coded symbols.